loader image

 Compost feedstocks #

-With regard to materials other than livestock manure, are all the materials used to make compost required to be free from toxins, or can it be determined that some or all toxins present in the compost feedstock will break down and be purified during the composting process?
+With regard to materials other than livestock manure, are all the materials used to make compost required to be free from toxins, or can it be determined that some or all prohibited substances present in the compost feedstock will break down and be purified during the composting process?
 (76)

-What documentation is required to substantiate common degradation of contaminants during the composting process as implied in Table 4.2 “compost feedstocks”?
+What documentation is required to substantiate common degradation of prohibited substances the composting process as implied in Table 4.2 Compost feedstocks”?
 (133)

 Acceptable documentation would consist of published academic studies.
 Claims made by manufacturers must be verified by independent research.
 Operators also have the option of analysis of the final product to confirm that no contaminants persist.